-- Rules of the economy that magnify unequal opportunity and outcomes.
+- Unfair Rules of the Economy that magnify unequal opportunity and outcomes

-- Persistent prejudice and discrimination against women, as well as racial, ethnic, and caste minorities.
+- Persistent Prejudice and Discrimination against women, people with disabilities and racial, ethnic, and caste minorities

 To address and respond to these drivers, we work and make grants in seven interconnected areas that together, we believe, can help challenge inequality.